top of page

 CI Icons-2.png

-To access the database, you must create an account and agree to the terms and conditions of use.
+To access the archive, you must create an account and agree to the terms and conditions of use.
+Our team will then review your request and you will get notified via email when we approve your account.
 Given the highly sensitive nature of the interviews and the deeply personal experiences they capture, these safeguards are in place to uphold the integrity of the data and protect the rights and identities of our interviewees.

 bottom of page